-A Whistleblower is protected from each of the following in relation to making a disclosure:
+A Whistleblower may be protected from each of the following for making a qualifying disclosure:

-c) civil liability (e.g. any legal action against the Whistleblower for breach of an employment contract, duty of confidentiality or another contractual obligation)

-- d) criminal liability (e.g. attempted prosecution of the Whistleblower for unlawfully releasing information, or other use of the disclosure against the Whistleblower in a prosecution (other than for making a false disclosure)), and - e) administrative liability (e.g. disciplinary action for making the disclosure).
+- c) civil liability (e.g. any legal action against the Whistleblower for breach of an employment contract, duty of confidentiality or another contractual obligation) - d) criminal liability (e.g. attempted prosecution of the Whistleblower for unlawfully releasing information, or other use of the disclosure against the Whistleblower in a prosecution (other than for making a false disclosure)), and - e) administrative liability (e.g. disciplinary action for making the disclosure).

-Notwithstanding the statement above, the protections under the CA do not protect a Whistleblower from liability for any misconduct that the Whistleblower has engaged in that is revealed through their disclosure.
+Notwithstanding the statement above, the protections under the Whistleblower Laws do not protect a Whistleblower from liability for any misconduct that the Whistleblower has engaged in that is revealed through their disclosure.
 For example, a Whistleblower will not be immune from liability for any fraudulent activities engaged in by the Whistleblower that are confirmed by Sunwater through the disclosure.